 To create a new business, use a mutation:

-The mutation will create a new business and return its id, name, and status.
-Use the errors field to check for any issues creating the business. if a business fails to create, it will return as null with errors present.
+The mutation creates a new business and returns its id, name, and status.
+Use the errors field to check for any issues creating the business.
+If a business fails to create, the mutation returns null with errors present.

 A common use case after creating a business is to add additional orders.
-The createOrder mutation can be used for this purpose.
+Use the createOrder mutation for this purpose.

 Middesk’s GraphQL API follows the standard GraphQL error format, returning errors within an errors array in the response.
 Each error object includes a message describing what went wrong.